d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ## Exercises

-1. Due to space limitations, we have ignored some of the implementation details of SSD models in this experiment.
+1. Due to space limitations, we have ignored some of the implementation details of the SSD model in this experiment.
 Can you further improve the model in the following areas?

 ### Loss Function

-For the predicted offsets, replace $L_1$ norm loss with $L_1$ regularization loss.
+A. For the predicted offsets, replace $L_1$ norm loss with $L_1$ regularization loss.
 This loss function uses a square function around zero for greater smoothness.
 This is the regularized area controlled by the hyperparameter $\sigma$:

 $$
 f(x) =